mlrun/mlrun/docs/install.md

 ## Deployment options

 The deployment options are:
-- {ref}`Kubernetes cluster<install-on-kubernetes>`: Deploy an MLRun server on Kubernetes.
+- {ref}`AWS cluster<aws-install>`: Deploy an MLRun server on AWS.
-   This option deploys MLRun on a Kubernetes cluster, which supports elastic scaling.
+   This option deploys MLRun on an AWS cluster, which supports elastic scaling.
 Yet, it is more complex to install as it requires you to install Kubernetes on your own.
 - [Iguazio's Managed  Service](https://www.iguazio.com): A commercial offering by Iguazio.
 This is the fastest way to explore the full set of MLRun functionalities.<br>
   Note that Iguazio provides a 14 day free trial.